gumaerc-testorg/22.15-fall-2014/content/pages/assignments.md

 {{< tdopen >}}

 For Question 1, use one of these sets of N=7 numbers.
-Each ZIP contains the numbers in a txt file, plus .oct and .mat files you can read directly into Octave or MATLAB®.
+Each ZIP contains the numbers in a txt file, plus .oct and .mat files you can read directly into Octave or MATLAB{{< sup "®" >}}.

 [Exercise 1: Set 1 numbers (ZIP)]({{< baseurl >}}/resources/ex1_set01)